-While you can diagnose Porsche check engine light with a standard OBD-II scanner, you can not diagnose airbag, transmission, and other systems without a scanner that can read Porsche specific fault codes.
+While you can diagnose Porsche's check engine light with a standard OBD-II scanner, you can not diagnose airbags, transmission, and other systems without a scanner that can read Porsche's specific engine light with a standard OBD-II scanner, you can not diagnose airbags, transmission, and other systems without a scanner that can read Porsche's specific fault codes.

-If you are Porsche owner looking for a dealer level scanner you will get similar functionality with Autel MaxiCOM.
+If you are a Porsche owner looking for a dealer-level scanner, you will get similar functionality with Autel MaxiCOM.

-MaxiDAS provides in-depth diagnostics and also works on 20+ vehicles makes including Europen, Asian, and Domestic vehicles.
+MaxiDAS provides in-depth diagnostics and works on 20+ vehicles, including European, Asian, and Domestic vehicles.

 Those on a tight budget looking for a good Porsche OBD2 scanner that offers multi-system diagnostic iCarsoft POR II is a great choice.

 If you are looking for an alternative to Porsche PIWIS, Durametric diagnostic software is the best choice, especially for Porsche mechanics and repair shops.